 A 3D laser survey of your existing loft and stairwell will then be carried out.
 You will need to make sure that your loft is clear of any personal belongings before this survey begins.

 An application for planning consent and a certificate of lawful development will be made on your behalf.
-At the same time, we will submit an application for a temporary road closure, if required.
+At the same time, we will submit an application for a temporary road closure, in the event that it is required.

 The architects and engineers will then start to design the modules required to build your loft, based on the proposals approved by you, and the dimensions from the 3D survey.
-You will have the opportunity to select the internal finishes you require, such as skirting boards and light switches, from a wide range of options.
+You will have the opportunity to select the internal finishes you require, such as skirting boards, light switches, flooring and tiles from a wide range of options.

 Approximately one week before the modules are due to be lifted onto your roof, the installation team will begin preparatory works in your property, such as running supplies and services to the loft level and installing structural supports.
 Once the modules are in position they will complete the final works such as sealing them together and installing the staircase.

-The installation team should only be on site intermittently for a period of 10-14 days, massively reducing the time taken to complete the project and the disruption caused to you.
+For a two module loft, the installation team should only be on site intermittently for up to 14 days, massively reducing the time taken to complete the project and the disruption caused to you.

 Sounds great – I would like a modular loft conversion.
 What do I do now?